Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

 \subsection{Analytical Results}

-This section delves into the performance analysis of the proposed AIF-TEM, focusing initially on its oversampling characteristics, followed by an examination of sampling distortion as a function of the sample rate within a practical, finite regime.
+This section delves into the performance analysis of the proposed AIF-TEM, focusing first on its oversampling characteristics, followed by an examination of reconstruction distortion as a function of the sampling rate in a practical, finite regime.
+To maintain clarity in notation, we use the overline symbol $\overline{x}$ to denote the arithmetic mean (average) of a sequence.